liute62/Firmware-UEFI-Maze-Game/README.md

 2. Common API for creating an UEFI application.
 3. Personal Comments.

-Any Questions, please contact liute62@sina.cn or liuhaodong0828@gmail.com, thank you!
+Any Questions, please contact liute62@sina.cn thank you!

 Reference: